microsoft/TypeScript/doc/spec.md

 var i = 0;
 ```

-TypeScript will infer from the following function definition that the function f has return type string.
+TypeScript will infer from the following function definition that the function 'f' has return type string.

 ```TypeScript
 function f() {